 At True You Weight Loss, we specialize in helping people who have come to the point of considering medical interventions to find the freedom from excess body weight they have been looking for.
 It can be a challenge to face the question of whether you are a good candidate for weight loss surgery.
 Merely selecting a procedure that could work well for you is difficult enough.
 This is why we work with a wide variety of individuals and offer a range of services to help find the best treatment to help all our patients achieve the best results possible.

 Not everyone needs to take a significant step of a procedure like an endoscopic sleeve gastroplasty (ESG) to lose weight.
-Sometimes a gastric balloon or even weight loss medication is a more appropriate step.
+Sometimes a gastric balloon is a more appropriate step.
 If you have reached the point where diet and exercise are no longer enough to help you achieve the weight loss goals you have set, request a consultation with True You Weight Loss today.